-We show how the accuracy of the tercile probability estimates affects the rank probability skill score (RPSS).
-The RPSS is a multi-category generalization of the two-category Brier skill score.
-Richardson (2001) found that finite ensemble size had an adverse effect on the Brier skill score with low-skill regions being more negatively affected by small ensemble size.
-Using a simple cost-loss decision model, Richardson (2001) noted that changes in ensemble size that cause only modest changes in Brier skill score led to large changes in economic value, particularly for extreme events.
+Richardson (2001) examined the effect of ensemble size on the Brier skill score, reliability and economic value determined from a simple cost-loss decision model when probabilities are obtained by counting.
+The finite size of the ensemble had an adverse effect on the Brier skill score with low-skill regions being more negatively affected by small ensemble size.
+The effect of finite ensemble size on reliability was, on average, overconfidence in the forecast probabilities.
+Furthermore, changes in ensemble size that cause only modest changes in Brier skill score were found to lead to large changes in economic value, particularly for extreme events.